-- Haight-Ashbury: a former hippie central neighborhood (once home to Janis Joplin, Jefferson Airplane, and the Grateful Dead, whose former house is a block or so away), Haight-Ashbury was the center of the “cultural utopia” for the hippie and anti-cultural movement during the 60’s.
-Was one of my favorite places to visit and is full of vintage clothing shops, record stores, and coffee shops.
+Haight-Ashbury: a former hippie central neighborhood (once home to Janis Joplin, Jefferson Airplane, and the Grateful Dead, whose former house is a block or so away), Haight-Ashbury was the center of the “cultural utopia” for the hippie and anti-cultural movement during the 60’s.
+This district was one of my favorite places to visit and is full of vintage clothing shops, record stores, and coffee shops.

 - Golden Gate Park

 - Baker Beach: come here for some great views of the bridge!

 - Alamo Square Park: home of the Painted Ladies

 - San Francisco Zoo